 Note: This list is not ranked in any particular order.

 Do you feed your dog dry food?
 Their kibble is proven to be an effective hiking treat–you know they eat it!
 Some guides recommend mixing 20% puppy food into the kibble to increase the calorie content for the duration of the hike.
-So if you normally feed your dog a cup of food for a meal, pack about 3/4 cup of their regular food and 1/4 cup of puppy kibble or dehydrated meat meal toppers.
+So if you normally feed your dog a cup of food for a meal, pack about 3/4 cup of their regular food and 1/4 cup of puppy kibble or dehydrated meat meal toppers such as our Air Dried Dog Food.
+This food is lightweight, high in protein and includes essential vitamins and minerals.
 Increased protein will help your dog’s muscles recover from the hike more quickly.

 Treat Idea #2: Dog Food Rolls